ITAR – International Traffic in Arms Regulations

 EAR – Export Administration Regulations

 Does my export require an export license?
 Maybe.
-U.S. export license requirement from the Department of Commerce may be triggered by a number of factors specific to your transaction.
-The actual item (commodity, technology or software) that will be exported, where the export is going, who will be using the export and what the export will be used for.
+U.S. export license requirements from the Department of Commerce may be triggered by several factors specific to your transaction.
+The actual item (commodity, technology, or software) that will be exported, where the export is going, who will be using the export, and what the export will be used for.
 Any of these factors may change your license requirement.
 Sign up for our EAR course to learn how to verify if a license is required and train your staff on how to comply!

 ***Course Updated Oct 2020 to include recent updates***